davytheprogrammer/Website-Traffic-Generator-web-version/README.md

 TrafficGenerator
 ======
 This tool can be used to generate real (fake) traffic on a specific website (domain).
-It uses the headless browser phantomjs, so that all content will be rendered similar to a real browser, making it hardly to distinguish.
-Can be used to generate traffic for google adsense too
+It can use the headless browser or a visible one according to your setting, so that all content will be rendered similar to a real browser, making it hardly to distinguish.
+Can be used to generate traffic for google adsense too or for improving your SEO score

 After visiting a page the tool will randomly select one link from the page and click on it.
 Only links from the same domain are visited.
 As long as you have a chrome driver version matching the version of xhrome you are using, it is a guarantee the program will run